datanav/docs/rdf-support.rst

         }
     }

-To RDF form using CURIES.
+to RDF form using CURIES.
 We start by defining the rules for this transformation in the RDF registry entry ``my_entry``:

 ::